-Tyneside-born Andrew Creighton is the president of Vice Media.
-He co-founded the UK division of VICE in the late 2000s with Andy Capper.
-In 2013 he was appointed president of the company, which by then was valued at $1.4 billion.
+Tyneside-born Andrew Creighton is the former president of Vice Media.
+He co-founded the UK division of Vice in the late 2000s with Andy Capper.
+In 2013 he was appointed president of the company, by then valued at $1.4 billion.

 "We have traditionally built everything we do here within the company, but i-D was perfect as a partner to launch a play into fashion," Creighton told The Guardian, “What i-D has not necessarily done, by accident or design, is move into the digital area in a big way."
 Creighton does not see the deal as a typical merger and acquisition, instead he describes it as a "partnership with creative talent".